daattali/ddpcr/inst/shiny/text/about.md

 ## More information

-This tool is part of a package developed in the R programming languag.
+This tool is part of a package developed in the R programming language.
 For more information, <a target="_blank" href="https://github.com/daattali/ddpcr#readme" >see the package's README</a>.

+The methods here were originally developed for a paper <a target="_blank" href="http://jmd.amjpathol.org/article/S1525-1578(15)00262-7/">"Quantitative Detection and Resolution of BRAF V600 Status in Colorectal Cancer Using Droplet Digital PCR and a Novel Wild-Type Negative Assay"</a> by Roza Bidshahri, Dean Attali, et al. The sample data is also from the same project.

 ## License